lingui/js-lingui/CONTRIBUTING.md

-**Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
+**Working on your first pull request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ## Contributing to the docs

-Documentation uses Sphinx and reStructuredText.
+The documentation uses Sphinx and reStructuredText.
 Source inside the [docs](https://github.com/lingui/js-lingui/tree/main/docs) directory.

 1. Go to the `docs` directory

-2. Run `pipenv install` to setup Python environemnt (requires Python 3.6).
+2. Run `pipenv install` to setup Python environment (requires Python 3.6).
    If you encounter `ValueError('unknown locale: %s' % localename)`, run `export LC_ALL=en_US.UTF-8 && export LANG=en_US.UTF-8` and try again.

 3. Run `pipenv run make livehtml` to build the docs, watch for changes and preview documentation locally at [http://127.0.0.1:8000](http://127.0.0.1:8000).

-4. It's also possible to run `pipenv run make html` for single build.
-Incremental builds are much faster than the first one as only changed files are built.
+4. It's also possible to run `pipenv run make html` for a single build.
+Subsequent builds are much faster than the initial build because only modified files are built.

 ## Contributing the code

 This project uses [yarn][yarninstall] package manager.
-Please follow [official][yarninstall] docs to install it.
+Please follow the [official][yarninstall] documentation to install it.

-### Setup local environment
+### Setup your local environment

-1. Clone project
+1. Clone the project

    ```sh
    git clone https://github.com/lingui/js-lingui.git
    cd js-lingui
    ```

-2. Install development packages.
+2. Install the development packages.
 This project uses [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) instead of Lerna, so running `yarn` installs all development packages and also dependencies for all workspaces (inside `packages/*`).